doccano/doccano/README.md

 ### [Sentiment analysis](https://doccano.herokuapp.com/demo/text-classification/)

 The second demo is a text classification task: sentiment analysis.
-Since there may be more than one category, you can annotate multi-labels.
+Since there may be more than one category, you can annotate with multiple labels.

 ![Text Classification](./docs/text_classification.gif)

 ### [Machine translation](https://doccano.herokuapp.com/demo/translation/)

 The final demo is a sequence to sequence task: machine translation.
-Since there may be more than one response in sequence to sequence tasks, you can create multi responses.
+Since there may be more than one response in sequence to sequence tasks, you can create multiple responses.

 ![Machine Translation](./docs/translation.gif)